gazebosim/gz-sim/tutorials/video_recorder.md

 ## Using the video recorder plugin

-Ignition Gazebo offers an video recorder tool for recording videos from the 3D Scene.
+Ignition Gazebo offers a video recorder tool for recording videos from the 3D Scene.
 The tool is available as a GUI plugin.
 To open this plugin, first launch Ignition Gazebo and select the ellipsis menu on top right (3 dots menu), and scroll down to find the `Video Recorder` option.
 Click on the plugin to open